Crime in Atlanta

 Crime in Atlanta, Georgia is above the national median and has been a major problem for the city since the middle 20th century.

-Atlanta’s public safety improvement between 2001 and 2009 occurred at more than twice the rate of the rest of the country.
+Atlanta's public safety improvement between 2001 and 2010 occurred at more than twice the rate of the rest of the country.
 After ranking in the top five highest violent crime cities for most of the previous three decades, in 2009 Atlanta ranked 31st, and in 2015, 24/7 Wall Street ranked it 19th.
 While various news sources report rankings by crime rate, FBI strongly cautions against comparing different cities' crime rates, as such a misuse of bare statistics ignores various important factors, such as population density, degree of urbanization, composition of population, economic conditions, etc.

 History

 During the 1970s, like with many large cities within the United States, Atlanta's population began to decline.
 By 1990, the population was 394,017, down almost 20% from its population in 1970, which was 496,973.
 In addition, the city center and surrounding areas began to go through an urban decay, and crime spiked significantly throughout the 1980s.
 Along with many other major cities in the United States, Atlanta was hard hit by the crack epidemic of most of the 1980s to early 1990s.
 In 1994, Atlanta was ranked the most dangerous city in the country by the Morgan Quitno Press.

 In 1997, drug-related crime in metro Atlanta increased slightly, in part due to Atlanta becoming an important distribution center for cocaine, and other related drugs imported from Mexico.
 These increases were mostly seen in Fulton, Gwinnett, DeKalb, Cobb, and Clayton counties.
 Many law enforcement agencies in the area have joined forces together with the Atlanta Police Department in an effort to decrease the overall crime in metro Atlanta.

 In addition, due to large amounts of revitalization projects in the city core, crime continued to fall, even amidst the hard economic times of the late-2000s/early 2010s.

+In April 2025, city and state officials celebrated the grand opening of the $118 million Atlanta Public Safety Training Center.
+For the first time, this center will facilitate local police officers and firefighters training together.